wandycandra/vue2-datepicker/README.md

 #### shortcuts

-The shortcuts for the range picker
+the shortcuts for the range picker

 ```js
 [